MaxBigdata/gitskills/README.md

 # gitskills

-#creat a new branch is easy
+#creat a new branch is easy and quick.